#TosteTeam

 Mona Maclay

-Project Coordinator
+Project Manager

-Mona (she/her) is the coordinator for the SDLMI-Reading project.
+Mona (she/her) is the coordinator for the SDLMI-R project.
 She earned her MEd at the University of Illinois at Chicago in Educational Psychology, Youth Development.
 Mona has previously worked as a tutoring coordinator for America Reads – UIC.
 She has also worked as a lab manager, research assistant, and teaching assistant.
 She is interested in how social and emotional processes can support positive educational and developmental outcomes in youth.

 Harrison